Almayass

 The Verdict

 Almayass has earned back-to-back Michelin Bib Gourmand recognition in 2024 and 2025, which in Abu Dhabi's competitive dining environment is a clear signal: this is Lebanese cooking that punches above its price point.
-At $$, it sits in a tier where value is the whole argument, and the Michelin committee agrees that the value holds.
+At $$, it sits in a tier where value is the whole argument, the Michelin committee agrees that the value holds.
 If you have been once and are deciding whether to return, the answer is yes.
 If you are comparing it to other Lebanese options in the city, Almayass is the one with the credential to back up the price.

 About Almayass

-Almayass sits on Level 1 of The Galleria Mall on Maryah Island, which means it is easy to find, easy to reach, and operates within a well-trafficked retail environment.
+Almayass sits on Level 1 of The Galleria Mall on Maryah Island, which means it is easy to find, easy to reach, operates within a well-trafficked retail environment.
 That context matters for the mood: this is not a candlelit room tucked away from the world.
 The energy here comes from the mall's natural footfall rhythm — lively at peak hours, more settled mid-afternoon.
 If you are after a quiet, contemplative dinner, go early in the week.
 If you want the room at full energy, Friday or Saturday evening delivers that without the wait anxiety you would face at harder-to-book venues.

 Lebanese cuisine at this level is defined by sourcing discipline.
 The meze format that anchors Armenian-Lebanese cooking like Almayass's depends on the integrity of its ingredients more than almost any other cuisine — a fattoush is only as good as its tomatoes, a hummus only as good as its chickpeas and tahini.
 The Bib Gourmand designation, which specifically recognises good cooking at moderate prices rather than technical ambition for its own sake, implies that Almayass is getting these fundamentals right rather than papering over them with presentation.
 For the returning diner, the cold meze section is the most reliable indicator of a kitchen's sourcing rigour on any given visit: start there and you will know quickly whether the kitchen is on form.

 Chef Damián Giammarino González leads the kitchen.
-The combination of a Spanish-Argentine name and a Lebanese-Armenian menu in Abu Dhabi is not accidental , it is the kind of cross-cultural appointment that works when technique travels but the recipes stay grounded.
-What matters more than the chef's biography, though, is what the Bib Gourmand tells you about consistency: Michelin inspectors return unannounced, and two consecutive years of recognition means the kitchen performs reliably, not just on a good night.
+The combination of a Spanish-Argentine name and a Lebanese-Armenian menu in Abu Dhabi is not accidental, it is the kind of cross-cultural appointment that works when technique travels but the recipes stay grounded.
+What matters more than the chef's biography, though, is what the Bib Gourmand tells you about consistency: Michelin inspectors return unannounced, two consecutive years of recognition means the kitchen performs reliably, not just on a good night.

 For the regular returning diner, the practical question is less about whether to book and more about what to push into.
-The meze spread is the format that rewards exploration most , ordering broadly across cold and hot meze rather than anchoring on a single main gives you a more complete read on the kitchen.
+The meze spread is the format that rewards exploration most, ordering broadly across cold and hot meze rather than anchoring on a single main gives you a more complete read on the kitchen.
 Armenian-Lebanese cooking has a distinct register from purely Lebanese menus: expect dishes informed by the Armenian diaspora's culinary history alongside the standard Lebanese canon.
 That distinction is worth paying attention to if you are comparing Almayass against Beirut Sur Mer, Grand Beirut, or Li Beirut in the same city.
 Those venues serve strong Lebanese menus; Almayass's Armenian-Lebanese identity gives it a slightly different character worth exploring if you know the category.

 For context on how Almayass fits into Lebanese dining more broadly: if you are travelling and want a reference point, Al Mandaloun in Dubai operates in a similar price register with a comparable Lebanese focus.
 Further afield, Amal in Toronto, Beity in Chicago, and Byblos in Miami represent the global spread of serious Lebanese cooking at different price points.
-Within the Gulf, Trèsind Studio in Dubai shows what happens when the regional dining budget goes toward innovation , useful context if you are deciding how to allocate spend across a trip.
+Within the Gulf, Trèsind Studio in Dubai shows what happens when the regional dining budget goes toward innovation, useful context if you are deciding how to allocate spend across a trip.

 For the full picture of what Abu Dhabi's dining scene offers alongside Almayass, see our full Abu Dhabi restaurants guide.
 If you are building a longer itinerary, our Abu Dhabi hotels guide, bars guide, and experiences guide cover the rest.